 Oh, I used to have one, I promise.
 And it worked pretty good.
 But it’s gone now, that brain o’ mine.
 Been thinking about putting up posters on the light posts: Lost Brain, pinkish gray in color, answers to “hey, moron…”

-Continue reading “The Island of Lost Brains”Category: Writing
+Continue reading “The Island of Lost Brains”Always Writing

 You’re a writer, you know how it is.
 You write.
 You have to write, not because it’s your job, but because it’s like breathing.